Polygons and Metallic Means

 $$ L_n = \bigcup\limits_{i=1}^{\lfloor \frac{n}{2} \rfloor} L_{d_i} \text. $$

-Stating the obvious, if the intersection \( M_{\sigma_p} \) is not empty then the Metallic Mean exists as a ratio of lengths.
+If the intersection $ M_{\sigma_p} $ is not empty then the metallic mean exists as a ratio of lengths.

 Example

-Let's take a look at a simple example, the pentagon, which has an established relationship with the first Metallic Mean, the Golden Mean (\(\varphi \)).
-The pentagon has the characteristic that any diagonal is representative of all diagonals.
+Let's take a look at a simple example, the pentagon, which has an established relationship with the first metallic mean, the golden mean $\varphi $.
+The pentagon has the characteristic that any diagonal is representative of all diagonals so we'll use the blue diagonal from figure 1.

 $$ L_5 = \{ \overline{AB}, \overline{AC}, \overline{AD}, \overline{BC}, \overline{BD}, \overline{CD} \} $$